 Lo and behold, fast forward a few years and my dream of experiencing a Hobbit house became a reality.
 Well, at least for a few days.
 In 2016, a couple years after we left Canada to embark on our travel adventure, we made it to Hobbitówa.
 We rented it for a few nights and had the most idyllic stay ever.
 Sure, one day we want to visit Hobbiton, the filming set for the J.R.R.
 Tolkien movies we so love.
 But, if you are in Europe, this is a great alternative.
 And as far as I know, you cannot rent a Hobbit house in Hobbiton in New Zealand.
 You can only do a tour of the set.
 But in south-eastern Poland, in the Podkarpacie Voivodeship (province), you can spend a glorious time away from civilization.

 This place is perfect for anyone who craves the quiet of nature.
 The house, although located in a village of Krzywcza is not easily found.
-In fact, you will not be able to find the exact address on the Hobbitówa website.
+In fact, you will not be able to find the exact address for Hobbitówa online.
 The owner Mr Bogdan Pękalski who built this house with his own hands, values his privacy and that of his guests.
 As a result, he only gave us driving directions to this magical place once we arrived in the village of Krzywcza.
 And let me tell you, it is well hidden.
 Mr Pękalski asked us not to share these directions with anyone.
 Just imagine how you would feel, if curious tourists would arrive to gawk at the place while you were trying to enjoy your refuge away from the civilized world.

 What to expect at Hobbitówa